icopy-site/awesome-cn/docs/awesome/awesome-svelte.md

 - [svelte-speedometer](https://github.com/palerdot/svelte-speedometer) - Svelte component for showing speedometer like gauge using d3.
 - [embedz](https://github.com/embedz/embedz) - Easy, dependency free embeds for Svelte and Vue.
 - [Edra](https://edra.tsuzat.com) - Best Rich Text Editor, made for Svelte Developers with Tiptap.
+- [svelte-streamdown](https://github.com/beynar/svelte-streamdown) - Port of [streamdown](https://streamdown.ai/).
+An all in one markdown renderer optimized for streaming with built in styles, math, mermaid, code highlighting support and more.

 ## Scaffold